tdg5/blog_snippets/someday.md

   - expatriated to some distant Confluence or Google Sites page;
 - The code is discarded.

-Making matters worse, the truth is that in reality the fate of this family of orphaned code is not typically limited to just one of these trajectories but instead probably follows each of the available paths with regularity.
+Making matters worse, in reality the fate of this family of orphaned code is not typically limited to just one of these trajectories but instead probably follows each of the available paths with regularity.
 I hate to say it, but I've personally sentenced innocent code snippets to every single one of these fates.
 Certainly some of these outcomes are less ideal than others, but even the inconsistency of it all smells.

 Hopefully your situation isn't quite this bad or you're a wiser programmer than
 I. Regardless, there seems to be a pattern here, a problem that we must first